w3c/wot/testing/plan.md

 categories subject to particular tools, testing approaches, and "test suites".
 These categories are described in the following sections.

+### To Do
+* Better coverage of normative assertions, e.g. for constraints specified in ontology files
+* Specific testing plans for each normative assertion for Thing Description deliverable
+* Normative assertions and specific testing plan for each for Scripting API deliverable

 ## Thing Description Validation
 Thing Description validation is the process of determining whether a given Thing Description file satisfies the specification in the
 [W3C WoT Thing Description](https://w3c.github.io/wot-thing-description/)
 document.

-In summary, Thing Descriptions can be validated at four levels:
+In summary, Thing Descriptions can be validated in the following ways:
 1. JSON syntax validation.
 This simply checks that a TD is a valid JSON document.
    Note that JSON-LD 1.1 files must also be valid JSON.
 2. Validation against a JSON Schema.
 A Thing Description can be validated